profvjreddi/homepage/content/blog/phd-expectations.md

 The students who thrive are the ones who understand this.
 They propose ideas.
 They drive projects forward.
 They come to meetings with analysis and options, not just questions.
 When something isn't working, they diagnose why and propose alternatives.
 They treat their advisor as a resource, not a manager.

+## How These Skills Develop

+None of this is expected from day one.
+The capabilities that define a strong PhD student develop gradually over time.

+In the first year or two, most students focus on building foundational skills: learning the technical stack, getting comfortable with the research process, executing on well-defined problems.
+This is normal and necessary.
+You're learning how to do research by doing research under guidance.

+As you progress, the balance shifts.
+You start proposing directions, not just executing them.
+You develop judgment about what problems matter.
+You learn to communicate your work clearly and position it within the field.
+Eventually, you're setting the agenda, not just following it.

+One useful way to think about this progression:

+- **Execution**: Learn the techniques.
+Build engineering skills.
+Get things working.
+- **Design**: Understand problem spaces.
+Propose approaches.
+Design experiments.
+- **Communication**: Organize papers and presentations for clarity.
+Build a coherent thesis argument.
+- **Vision**: Plan a line of work.
+Do impactful work.
+Build your identity in the field.
+- **Assessment**: Judge research critically.
+Identify future directions.
+Know where to invest.

+These stages overlap, and different students move through them at different paces.
+Some are ready to lead projects by year two; others need more time building foundations.
+Both paths can lead to strong PhDs.
+What matters is that the trajectory is toward increasing ownership and independence.

+If you're early in your PhD and this post feels overwhelming, that's understandable.
+You're not expected to have all of this figured out yet.
+The point is to know what you're building toward.

 ## The Advisor-Student Relationship

 This is a partnership, and it goes both ways.